Concerned about a loved one and possible elder abuse?

-Most elder abuse victims are visited, in person, by a DCF investigator within that initial 24 hour period.
-The investigator is looking for signs of abuse, neglect or exploitation and will refer for services if necessary.
+Most elder abuse victims are visited, in person, by a DCF investigator within that initial 24-hour period.
+The investigator is looking for signs of abuse, neglect, or exploitation and will refer to services if necessary.
 The investigator is assessing risk for harm or risk of future harm.

-The Adult Protective Services investigator will conduct a background check into the alleged victim and abuser (looking for patterns of, or a propensity towards, similar abuse) and to determine if other agencies need to be involved or if law enforcement should accompany the investigator to visit with the victim.
+The Adult Protective Services investigator will conduct a background check into the alleged victim and abuser (looking for patterns of, or a propensity towards, similar abuse) and determine if other agencies need to be involved or if law enforcement should accompany the investigator to visit with the victim.

-The investigator will also speak to other sources of information (banker, primary care physician, neighbors, other caregivers, prior caregivers, family, etc…)
+The investigator will also speak to other sources of information (banker, primary care physician, neighbors, other caregivers, prior caregivers, family, etc.)

 The investigator will determine if any other services are needed and available to the victim while assessing the risk for future harm.
-If DCF believes that a vulnerable adult has been abused, neglected or exploited and is in need of protective services but lacks the capacity to consent to protective services, DCF can petition court for order authorizing provision of services.
+Sometimes DCF will believe that vulnerable adults have been abused, neglected, or exploited and are in need of protective services, but they lack the capacity to consent to protective services.
+DCF can then petition the court for an order authorizing the provision of services.

 But if there are assets, it would be better for a family member or friend to file for emergency temporary guardianship because a guardian can do so much more than DCF.

 Elder Abuse and Financial Abuse Research Resources